Consistency of semi-supervised learning, stochastic tug-of-war games, and the p-Laplacian: Consistency results for the p -Laplacian

 \subsubsection{The tug-of-war lemma}

 In this section we present our main tug-of-war result (Lemma \ref{lem:main_tug}), which uses the stochastic tug-of-war game and martingale techniques to bound the difference $u(x)-g(x)$, where $u$ solves \eqref{eq:ssl_pLap}.
 These techniques are later applied to geometric graphs in Section \ref{sec:e-graph}, and to stochastic block model (SBM) graphs in Section \ref{sec:stochasticblockmodels}.
-Throughout the rest of the paper, we make the simplifying assumption that every vertex $x\in \X$ has a neighbor $y\in N_x$ with $y\in \Gamma$, meaning: \begin{itemize} \item[\as1] We assume that for every $x\in \X$

-\end{itemize} In Sections \ref{sec:e-graph} and \ref{sec:stochasticblockmodels} we will give conditions under which \as1 holds for geometric and SBM graphs.
 The tug-of-war game for the $p$-Laplacian is based on the following dynamic programming principle associated with the $p$-Laplacian, which was discussed and established in Section \ref{sec:ssl}. \begin{proposition}[Dynamic Programming Principle] If $u\in \ell^2(\X)$ and $x\in \X$ such that $\Lp u(x)=0$ then

 where we recall that $\alpha = 1/(p-1)$ and $p\geq 2$. \end{proposition} We call equation \eqref{eq:dpp} a dynamic programming principle (DPP), because it expresses $u$ at a point via $u$ at nearby points, and is closely related to the DPPs that appear in optimal control problems (see, e.g., \cite{bardi1997optimal}).
 In fact, the DPP arises from the stochastic two player tug-of-war game described in Section \ref{sec:ssl}.
 The game is played between two players Paul and Carol.
 The game ends when the token of the game arrives at a point $x\in \Gamma$, and Paul pays Carol $g(x)$.
 Thus, Paul wants the game to end where $g$ is smallest, while Carol wants the opposite.
 At each step of the game, with probability $\alpha$ the token moves from its current position $x$ to a neighbor $y\in N_x$ via a single step of a random walk on the graph (i.e., the next position is chosen randomly according to the distribution $\P(y)=w_{xy}/d_x$).
 With probability $(1-\alpha)/2$ Paul chooses the next position of the token, and with probability $(1-\alpha)/2$ Carol chooses the next position.
 We will use this interpretation in the proofs of our main results, without explicitly writing down the game or the appropriate spaces of strategies.